prasanths96/Hyperledger-fabric-learning/Readme.md

 # Steps to run network:
 	## Modifying docker-composer.yml
-	- Open HLF-multi-layered-network/layout-approval-network/docker-compose.yml
+	- Open ./layout-approval-network/docker-compose.yml
 	- Sroll to bottom:
 		- Find in cli.volumes:
 			- /home/osgdev/fabric-demos/HLF-multi-layered-network/chaincode
 		- replace the above path with:
-			- {Your project path where HLF-multi-layered-network folder is present}/HLF-multi-layered-network/chaincode
+			- {Your project path where this repo folder is present}/chaincode

 	- Save and close

 	## Running the script:

-	- open terminal inside: HLF-multi-layered-network/layout-approval-network
+	- open terminal inside: ./layout-approval-network
 	- run "./start.sh"

 	## CLI container: